bobvanluijt/tosja-richard/index.md

 # About the reception

-Within easy reach of Amsterdam, on the outskirts of the picturesque Abcoude, lies Boutique Hotel 'De Witte Dame' (The White Lady).
+Within easy reach of Amsterdam, on the outskirts of the picturesque town of Abcoude, lies Boutique Hotel 'De Witte Dame' (The White Lady).
 Join the bride and groom here for a walking lunch and the cake cutting ceremony.

 ### Address